 SeaWeek is Australia’s major national public awareness campaign to focus community awareness, provide information and encourage an appreciation of the sea.
 SeaWeek gives us a fantastic opportunity to promote educational issues of relevance to the marine environment.

-This year's SeaWeek theme is the third of the Ocean Literacy Principles: The ocean is a major influence on weather and climate.
-Find out more about the Ocean Literacy Principle 3.
+In 2020, the SeaWeek theme is based on the fifth of the Ocean Literacy Principles: The ocean supports a great diversity of life and ecosystems.
+Find out more about the Ocean Literacy Principle 5.

 Host An Event

 SeaWeek events are organised and run by environmental and marine educators across the country.
 If you'd like to organise and run a SeaWeek event, competition or activity during SeaWeek, we'd love to promote it!

 Email email@example.com and we'll add it here on the SeaWeek web page.
 If you have something to promote through Facebook, please share it in the SeaWeek Australia at www.facebook.com/seaweekaustralia/ page.

 Australia is a marine nation.
 We have one of the largest ocean territories in the world, and it drives our climate and weather, generates employment, provides food and resources, and offers lifestyle and recreational opportunities (source CSIRO).